open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ![Metrics SDK Accumulator Detail Diagram](img/accumulator-detail.png)

-For a synchronous instrument, the Accumulator will:

-1. Map each active Label Set to a record, consisting of two instances of the same type Aggregator
-2. Enter new records into the mapping, calling the AggregationSelector if needed
-3. Update the current Aggregator instance, responding to concurrent API events
-4. Call Aggregator.SynchronizedMove on the current Aggregator instance to: (a) copy its value into the snapshot Aggregator instance and (b) reset the current Aggregator to the zero state
-5. Call Processor.Process for every resulting Accumulation (i.e., Instrument, Label Set, Resource, and Aggregator snapshot)
+The Accumulator's primary tasks are to aggregate synchronous metric events over a collection interval, and then at end of the interval, to evaluate asynchronous callbacks and finally snapshot current Aggregators for passing to the Processor.

+The Accumulator MUST be configured with an AggregatorSelector interface that is used to assign new Aggregators to instruments as they are needed.

+The Accumulator MUST ensure that metric events for a given instrument and identical label set that occur within a single collection interval are passed to the same Aggregator.

+The Accumulator MUST snapshot the current value and reset the state of every Aggregator that was used during a collection interval.
+The Aggregator snapshot, together with the instrument descriptor, label set, and Resource, define an Accumulation and are passed to the Processor.

-The Accumulator MUST provide the option to associate a [`Resource`](../resource/sdk.md) with the Accumulations that it produces.
+The Accumulator MUST provide the option to configure the [`Resource`](../resource/sdk.md) associated with Accumulations that it produces.

+Aggregators that are not used during a collection interval MUST not yield Accumulations for that collection interval, when no events or observations happen.

 Synchronous metric instruments are expected to be used concurrently.
 Unless concurrency is not a feature of the source language, the SDK